Skip to content

 Service-Learning (http://cisl.hkbu.edu.hk)

-The Centre for Innovative Service-Learning (CISL) works with various departments to offer academic credit-bearing service-learning courses and activities to students.
-Students can choose to take the exciting opportunity to “serve and learn” by engaging in meaningful service projects committed to positive social changes.
-Through service-learning, HKBU endeavours to deliver the best student experience to enhance whole-person development, promote civic engagement and instil in students a sense of purpose.
+The Centre for Innovative Service-Learning (CISL) works with various departments to offer credit-bearing academic service-learning courses and activities to students.
+Students can take advantage of the exciting opportunity to “serve and learn” by engaging in meaningful projects that address community needs.
+Through service-learning, HKBU endeavours to deliver best student experiences that enhance whole-person development, promote community engagement and inspire a sense of purpose.

-Service-learning places equal emphasis on providing benefits to students and service users, including but not limited to the elderly, ethnic minorities, disabled and the working poor.
-While service users benefit from the service and creative ideas of students, students can make good use of their knowledge, skillsets and creativity to address real-world issues and contribute to the society.
-Students will also develop essential qualities that our increasingly interconnected world is looking for: integrated competencies, multiple perspectives, open-mindedness, communication skills and teamwork, as well as qualities such as caring, empathy and ethics.
+Service-learning places equal emphasis on student learning and community benefits.
+Communities which students work with include but are not limited to the elderly, ethnic minorities, persons with disabilities, and low-income families.
+Through service, students can apply and deepen their knowledge and skills to address real-world issues and contribute to society.
+Students will also develop qualities which are increasingly valued in our interconnected world: creativity, multiple perspectives, open-mindedness, communication skills and teamwork, as well as being caring and ethical.

 All full-time students with financial needs may apply for financial assistance in the form of grants, bursaries and loans.
-Scholarships are awarded to selected recipients including new students on the basis of academic merit and other criteria set by the donors.
-In addition, eligible students can apply for the First-Generation University Student Fund which provides financial assistance for their participation in overseas exchange and diverse outside-of-classroom learning activities.
+Scholarships are awarded to selected recipients including new students on the basis of academic merit and other criteria set by the donors (e.g. leadership and services/contribution to the community and non-academic achievements).
+In addition, eligible students can apply for the First-Generation University Student Fund which provides financial assistance for their participation in overseas exchange and diverse outside-of-classroom learning activities during their studies at HKBU.

 Global Outlook (https://intl.hkbu.edu.hk

 The University always enhances the intercultural competencies and global perspectives of students through campus internationalisation, student mobility programmes, and foreign placement opportunities.
-We actively promote the exchange of students and collaboration with institutions outside Hong Kong.
-Participating students in outbound mobility will be provided with financial assistance.
+We actively promote the exchange of students and collaboration with more than 350 institutions outside Hong Kong.
+Participating students in outbound mobility may also be provided with scholarship or financial assistance.
 Each year we send hundreds of students abroad on academic exchanges to HKBU partner institutions.
 At the same time, HKBU welcomes a good number of inbound exchange students from around the globe.

 Aided by an international team of academics and visiting scholars, HKBU is committed to creating a cosmopolitan learning environment that helps instill in all students the skills, attitudes and values necessary to acquire a global perspective.
 The Consul-General-in-Residence Programme is one of the many initiatives that promotes internationalisation on campus.